b-lukaszuk/python_luzne_zadanka/resource1/part1/ex_101_150/README.md

 <pre>
 IPv4 addresses are usually represented in dot-decimal notation, consisting of four decimal numbers, each ranging from 0 to 255, separated by dots, e.g., 192.0.2.1.
 </pre>

+Additional info, leading zeroes are not allowed, but single zero is OK.
+Online IPv4 checkers require them to have dots as separators, so I will do that too.